mediadrop/mediadrop/doc/user/admin/media.rst

 Files
 -----
 Any number of files can be uploaded in association with a Media item.
-MediaCore CE will automatically decide which file(s), from the ones available, should be served to a particular user.
+MediaDrop will automatically decide which file(s), from the ones available, should be served to a particular user.

 It is assumed that all associated files are representations of the same content, be they Video files, Audio files, or Closed Captioning files.

-If a Media item has associated Audio files, but has no associated Video files, the Media item will be assumed to be an audio-only Media item, and MediaCore CE will attempt to serve the highest bitrate Audio file available, in a format that the requesting client can listen to.
+If a Media item has associated Audio files, but has no associated Video files, the Media item will be assumed to be an audio-only Media item, and MediaDrop will attempt to serve the highest bitrate Audio file available, in a format that the requesting client can listen to.

-If a Media item has associated Video files, it will be assumed to be, primarily, a video Media item, and MediaCore CE will attempt to serve the highest bitrate Video file available in a format that the requesting client can listen to.
+If a Media item has associated Video files, it will be assumed to be, primarily, a video Media item, and MediaDrop will attempt to serve the highest bitrate Video file available in a format that the requesting client can listen to.

 If a Media item has associated Video files and Audio files, the Audio files will be assumed to be audio descriptions of the video file.
-If the selected player (see Display Settings documentation) supports audio descriptions, MediaCore CE will provide the client with both the video and the audio description.
-This is one of the ways that MediaCore CE provides accessibility for visually impaired users.
+If the selected player (see Display Settings documentation) supports audio descriptions, MediaDrop will provide the client with both the video and the audio description.
+This is one of the ways that MediaDrop provides accessibility for visually impaired users.

 Users can upload `Timed Text <http://www.w3.org/TR/ttaf1-dfxp/>`_ .xml files to